 Family Medicine Preceptorship (FMP): What is FMP?

 FMP supplies positive training opportunities to UAMS M1 COM students in diverse locations around the state to help demonstrate the need for rural family physicians.
 As students shadow their Family Medicine Preceptor, they will experience all aspects of a family physician private practice.
 FMP offers students a more relaxed environment, away from formal coursework, where they can gain insight into the rural family physician’s way of life.
 Students can observe, learn and consider future plans for their medical practice.
 By immersing themselves into the day-to-day functions of this practice, students deepen their understanding of multiple vital issues: the value of family medicine and primary care; the importance of chronic disease management; methods to improve patient health care experiences while reducing health care costs; and managing population health in the overall effort to improve quality of life for individuals and populations.

 Upon completion of two-week FMP, the student will be able to:

 - Explain the importance of the physician/patient relationship.

-- Discuss the strategies commonly applied for the prevention, diagnosis and treatment of these problems.
+- List common medical problems seen by a family physician in this selected community and discuss the strategies commonly applied for the prevention, diagnosis and treatment of these common medical problems.

 - Compare and contrast the value of human and environmental influences as determinants of a patient’s health.